Arwen: Other

 In the 1981 BBC radio serialisation of The Lord of the Rings, Arwen is voiced by Sonia Fraser.
 In the musical theatre adaptation of Lord of the Rings, Arwen, played in London in 2007 by Rosalie Craig, sings the Prologue, and three musical numbers: "The Song of Hope", "Star of Eärendil" (with the Elven chorus) and "The Song of Hope Duet" (with Aragorn).
 In the 2009 fan film The Hunt for Gollum, Arwen is played by Rita Ramnani.

 The Lord of the Rings board game made use of a rendition of Arwen by Jackson's conceptual designer, the illustrator John Howe; the work was inspired by the French actress Isabelle Adjani.

-Namesakes

-The International Astronomical Union names all colles (small hills) on Saturn's moon Titan after characters in Tolkien's work.
-In 2012, they named a hilly area "Arwen Colles" after Arwen.